gabcicc/OSSWorkflowForAllignIRImages/README.md

 The steps illustrate the design and development of the UAV-based OSS workflow:

 Step 1:
-Write the function to convert in grayscale and resize the Infrared images (from 640x480 to 3840x2880) (see ﬁgure 10).
+Write the function to convert in grayscale and resize the Infrared images (from 640x480 to 3840x2880);

-Write the function to crop the RGB images (from 4056x3040 to 3840x2880)
+Write the function to crop the RGB images (from 4056x3040 to 3840x2880.

 Step 2: